 - Chlorine Dioxide tablets: In Amazon – In REI-CoOP

 #2: Fuel, Stove, and Cookware

-In order to stay as light as possible, you have to boil the water in order to dehydrate the food rather than cooking complete meals from scratch.
-This arrangement also saves great weight on both the fuel and the food.
+To stay as light as possible, you have to boil the water to dehydrate the food rather than cooking complete meals from scratch.
+This arrangement also saves high weight on both the fuel and the food.

 Tablet fuel stoves – These are stoves that use a tablet rather than liquid fuels.
 Find one that is made of Aluminum or buy one.
 Make use of one tablet fuel a day or a meal as per your unique needs.

 Alcohol stove – The alcohol stove weighs only an ounce.
 You should, therefore, carry along a bottle that contains as many fluid ounces of alcohol as you might probably need for each meal per person per day.
 Be sure that the container is strong enough not to break apart inside the backpack.
 You may wish to safeguard it in a zip-top bag just in case.

 Canister stove – Canister stoves are tiny folding stoves.
 They typically weigh 2-3 ounces.
 They perfectly screw onto the isobutane canisters, which weigh a lot.

 The amount of meals each canister may make varies greatly.
 It is in your best interest to learn just how much a canister may make.
 In general, though, 2 ounces per day is sufficient for one person who consumes two meals daily.